Ti-innocent/IREMBO-Teleclinic/README.md

 ## Project Overview

 Following a platform update on April 3rd and a mobile app release on April 5th, two primary issues were identified:
-1.  **Metric Inflation:** The monthly referral rate jumped from 11% to 28%.
+1.  **Metric Changes:** The monthly referral rate jumped from 11% to 28%.
 2.  **Data Integrity/quality:** Average wait times dropped from 38 minutes to 4 minutes due to negative time calculations.

 This project implements a robust dbt-based transformation layer to normalize these signals and provide the Ministry of Health with accurate, comparable clinical metrics.